Alfresco/docs-alfresco/federation-services/latest/using/index.md

 #### Duplication Detection

 This task checks the chosen field to find duplicate documents during the job run.
-And will take the selected actions against the document if a duplicate one exists.
+It takes the selected actions against the document if a duplicate one exists.
 To see how each repository handles duplicates and versioning check the individual connector page.

-When the duplication check is ran multiple times the original file will not be marked as duplicate.
+When the duplication check is run multiple times, the original file will not be marked as duplicate.

 ##### Configuration